-You can find the permitted work hours written on your vignette (visa in your passport) or Biometric Residence Permit card and it is your responsibility to ensure you do not breach the conditions of your visa
+You can find the permitted work hours written on your vignette (visa in your passport) or Biometric Residence Permit card and it is your responsibility to ensure you do not breach the conditions of your visa.

-“Engagement in a business activity” is defined in the Tier 4 Policy Guidance (paragraphs 306, 307, 308 and 309) as ‘working for a business in which you have a financial or other significant beneficial interest in a capacity other than as an employee’.
+“Engagement in a business activity” is defined in the Student route Policy Guidance (paragraphs 306, 307, 308 and 309) as ‘working for a business in which you have a financial or other significant beneficial interest in a capacity other than as an employee’.

-As a Tier 4 student, you can have multiple contracts, but during term-time must not work any more than 20 hours paid or unpaid work each week.
+As a Student route visa student, you can have multiple contracts.
+However, during term-time, you must not work any more than 20 hours paid or unpaid work each week.

 There is a legal distinction between volunteering and paid or unpaid work.
 However, the definitions are complex so to avoid any implication we recommend that volunteering should be considered in the same way as part-time work.

-In cases where you undertake volunteering and paid work during term time this should not exceed total of 20 hours between them.
+In cases where you undertake volunteering and paid work during term time, this should not exceed total of 20 hours between them.

 Where you are following a course of study below degree level, the following work is allowed:

-For Masters Students the University term dates are irrelevant and they are in term time until all elements of the programme have been completed and the programme has officially ended.
+For master's students, the University term dates are irrelevant and you are in term time until all elements of the programme have been completed and the programme has officially ended.

-Note, that the dissertation period until official programme end date stated on the CAS is not vacation.
-You are still expected to be academically engaged with writing dissertation at this point.
+Please note that the dissertation period until official programme end date stated on the CAS is not vacation.
+You are still expected to be academically engaged with writing your dissertation at this point.

 It is not possible to bring forward the course end date, even in the case that all elements of the course are completed and dissertation submitted before the official end date.